 #3 – Cost-effective

-Note: The salt cell does have a limited lifespan (roughly 3-5 years depending on use), so the cell will require replacing, similarly to tyre changes or other periodic maintenance required for a car.
+Note: The salt cell does have a limited lifespan (roughly 3-5 years, depending on use), so the cell will require replacing, similar to tyre changes or other periodic maintenance required for a car.

 #4 – Smart features

-The new generation of chlorinators offer either Bluetooth or Wifi connectivity that allows you to monitor and control your chlorine output remotely, they even come with smart sensors that can automatically regulate your chlorine output in cold water to prevent excessive wear and tear on your salt cell.
+The new generation of chlorinators offers either Bluetooth or Wifi connectivity that allows you to monitor and control your chlorine output remotely, and they even come with smart sensors that can automatically regulate your chlorine output in cold water to prevent excessive wear and tear on your salt cell.